lchinitz/RouteLoops/README.md

      * Create a .env file with MAPBOX_API_KEY=YOUR VALID MAPBOX API KEY
 3. Start by running the server code.
 For example, "node serverCode.js" in the GoogleVersion directory.
 4. This should launch a server running at port 8080.
 5. Use a browser and navigate to localhost:8080.
 You should see the RouteLoops user interface.

+April 7, 2025 Update
+1. An update has enabled API-based uploads directly to a Garmin Connect account.
+In order to do this, if you decide to deploy your own version of RouteLoops, you would need a Garmin Connect Developer account, with associated keys.
+This requires review by Garmin, but go here to start:  https://developerportal.garmin.com.

 This code is freely licensed.
 You are welcome to use and modify.
 Please make modifications available to the wider community.